Off-Grid Solar SystemsWe are experts at providing complete solutions for your Off-Grid Solar Setup.

 GEM Energy has over 35 years of in-house experience in designing off-grid solar systems.

 We work directly with leading manufacturers like Exide, SMA, Selectronic, OutBack Power, Imark and AERL.
-Our projects range in size from Residential Setups, Regional Properties, Remote and Automated Systems to large Solar Power Systems which supply complete stations or even islands with power.
-Our engineers have been working on landmark systems like Lady Elliot and the Tuvalu system which was funded by the UN and SMA, a well known and respected company throughout the global solar industry.
+Our projects range in size from Residential Setups, Regional Properties, Remote and Automated Systems to large-scale Solar Power set ups.
+Our engineers have worked with Origin mining to develop easy to deploy standalone power stations which serve as monitoring bases in remote locations.

 Designing an off-grid system requires a high level of skill and knowledge as well as a good understanding of the client’s requirements.
 Every project is unique so our systems are custom designed to suit each individual customer’s needs.
 By getting it right from the start we can guarantee that each system will perform perfectly.